 Karen L. Andrews, M.D., conducts research focused on the healing of chronic wounds, amputee rehabilitation and the prevention of circulatory complications in patients with diabetes.

-- The use of transcutaneous oxygen pressure measurements to predict healing.
-Dr. Andrews studies the use of intermittent pneumatic compression to enhance wound healing.
+- The use of transcutaneous oxygen pressure measurements to predict healing

 Significance to patient care